nitin88/ssb-dbgen/README.md

 ## <a name="using">Using the utility to generate data</a>

-The `dbgen` utility should be run from within the source folder (it can be run from elsewhere but you would need to copy the `dists.dss` file at least).
-Invoke it specifying a table you wish to create; do not create all tables at once (see below for the reason).
-Typically you would also want to specify the size scale factor.
-Thus:
+The `dbgen` utility should be run from within the source folder (it can be run from elsewhere but you would need to specify the location of the `dists.dss` file).
+A typical invocation:

-    $ ./dbgen -v -s 10 -T c
+    $ ./dbgen -v -s 10

-will create the CUSTOMER table file, `customer.tbl`, in the current directory, with a scale factor of 10, i.e. 300,000 customer lines.
-Here are the first few lines of the resulting file:
+will create all tables in the current directory, with a scale factor of 10.
+This will have, for example, 300,000 lines in `customer.tbl`, beginning with something like:
 ```
 1|Customer#000000001|j5JsirBM9P|MOROCCO  0|MOROCCO|AFRICA|25-989-741-2988|BUILDING|
 2|Customer#000000002|487LW1dovn6Q4dMVym|JORDAN   1|JORDAN|MIDDLE EAST|23-768-687-3665|AUTOMOBILE|